akaihola/darker/README.rst

 .. code-block:: shell

+     --diff                Don't write the files back, just output a diff for each file on stdout

      --check               Don't write the files back, just return the status.
                            Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.

+     -i, --isort           Also sort imports using the `isort` package

      -c PATH, --config PATH
                            Ask `black` and `isort` to read configuration from PATH.
      -S, --skip-string-normalization
                            Don't normalize string quotes or prefixes
      -l LINE_LENGTH, --line-length LINE_LENGTH
-                           How many characters per line to allow [default: 88] --diff                Don't write the files back, just output a diff for each file on stdout
+                           How many characters per line to allow [default: 88]

 *New in version 1.0.0:* The ``-c``, ``-S`` and ``-l`` command line options.